5 states’ residents got richer, but 17 states’ got poorer, new Census data shows

-(NEXSTAR) – 2022 was a rough year for many Americans, newly released U.S. Census Bureau data indicates.
+(NEXSTAR) — Many Americans had a rough year in 2022, newly released U.S. Census Bureau data indicates.

-While the median household income climbed in five states, far more saw that metric drop last year.
+While the median household income climbed in five states, far more saw that metric drop.
 Connecticut, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, Ohio, Oregon, Pennsylvania, Vermont, Virginia, and Wisconsin all saw household income take a dip in 2022.

 Alabama, Alaska, Delaware, Florida, and Utah were the lucky five states where the median family saw income grow.